Home » Cardiovascular Health » Human Circulatory System » Circulation Problems

 7.Niacin Can Increase Blood Flow

-If you suffer from Raynaud’s Disease try taking some Niacin, also known as Vitamin B-3, to dilate your blood vessels and increase blood flow.
+If you suffer from Raynaud’s Disease try taking some Niacin, also known as -3, to dilate your blood vessels and increase blood flow.

 Raynaud’s Disease should be taken seriously and you should take every precaution possible to prevent attacks.
 Dress properly when outside and always wear gloves and wool socks to insulate your hands and feet.
 Make sure the heater is running when you are inside during cold winter days.
 Prevention is your best defense.